 The displayed fields can be selected/deselected using the Output field options check boxes even after the check has already run.

-Each relevant legislation adds a new row to the table, so there can several rows correspond to a single compound, depending on the number of categories behind the selected country or level.
+Each relevant regulation adds a new row to the table, so there can several rows correspond to a single compound, depending on the number of categories behind the selected country or level.

-all referred example structures present in the matching legislation
+all referred example structures present in the matching regulation

-Chemical Abstracts Service number(s) of the example(s) in the matching legislation
+Chemical Abstracts Service number(s) of the example(s) in the matching regulation

 When the checked substance is not under regulation, a certificate appears displaying The given molecule is not under regulation.